-Within 90 days of the newborn's date of birth, 105 newborns who were found to be unsafe were placed in an Out of Home Placement (OHP).
+Within 90 days of the newborn's date of birth, 101 newborns who were found to be unsafe were placed in an Out of Home Placement (OHP).
 During the time they are in OHP these newborns and families receive the services needed to achieve reunification.

 Staff also conduct the Maryland Family Risk Assessment (MFRA) in response to a report of a substance-exposed newborn.
 This assessment identifies factors that are most highly associated with risk of future harm to children and that guides decisions about service plans.
-A total of 909 MFRAs were completed within 60 days of the newborn's date of birth.
+A total of 1,373 MFRAs were completed within 60 days of the newborn's date of birth.

 LDSS staff provided many different types of In-Home services to these newborns and caregivers, including referrals for substance abuse, mental health, and domestic violence counseling; child development and parenting classes; assistance with day care and transportation; life skills training; and financial assistance with security deposits, energy assistance, and needed household items.
-There were 748 separate In-Home Services identified in MD CHESSIE (Maryland Children's Electronic Social Services Information Exchange system) as either provided by or paid for by the LDSSs.
-Number of Mothers Referred to Substance Abuse Treatment MD CHESSIE was able to provide a count of 168 individuals who received a total of 373 services, such as assessments, urinalyses, or treatment for which the LDSSs paid for.
+There were 1,502 separate In-Home Services identified in MD CHESSIE (Maryland Children's Electronic Social Services Information Exchange system) as either provided by or paid for by the LDSSs.

+Number of Mothers Referred to Substance Abuse Treatment

+MD CHESSIE was able to provide a count of 347 individuals who received a total of 703 services, such as assessments, urinalyses, or treatment for which the LDSSs paid.
 This number, however, is an undercount because MD CHESSIE documentation, during the startup period, has been recorded in narrative descriptions rather than in designated fields that can be easily extracted and counted.
 Startup documentation issues for substance exposed newborn cases are being addressed to improve this count of substance abuse treatment services.

+Number of Cases That Resulted in a Termination Parental Rights

+There were 13 cases where parental rights were terminated and the child was freed for adoption.

+DISCUSSION

-Number of Cases That Resulted in a Termination Parental Rights There was one case where parental rights were terminated and the child was freed for adoption.
-DISCUSSION Identification of substance-exposed newborns by health care providers and hospitals continues to vary across the State because there is no agreement about universal testing for controlled substances in Labor and Delivery.
+Identification of substance-exposed newborns by health care providers and hospitals continues to vary across the State because there continues to be no agreement about universal testing for controlled substances in Labor and Delivery.
 Hospitals that do test are competently reporting the newborns to LDSSs.
 SSA continues to work with LDSSs to train staff, to increase knowledge and skills for working with these multi-problem, complex families and to improve compliance with documentation requirements.
 SSA will work with DHMH counterparts to discuss how to track outcomes pertaining to substance abuse treatment in a more efficient manner.

+It is obvious from the data reported in this final report and the one submitted last year that many extremely vulnerable children were brought to the attention of local departments whose staff were able to quickly respond to help families make plans for the safe care of their new arrivals.